nikhil1raghav/blog/content/books.md

 ## [1984](https://www.goodreads.com/book/show/40961427-1984)

 {{<image src="/files/1984.jpg" style="width:15%;height:auto;float:left;margin:0px 10px 10px 0px;">}}
-All the time while reading it I was drawing parallels between 1984 in the book and today, how telescreens, manufacturing consent through media and surveillance is mainstream today.
+All the time while reading it I was comparing 1984 depicted in the book and some constructs of society today, how telescreens, manufacturing consent through media and surveillance is mainstream today.
 The book mainly intended as a warning written in 1949 works as a manual in 2020.
 There are couple of movies based on the book but none matches the cruelty and intensity of the book.

 ---